malijs/mali/API.md

 Define middleware and handlers.
 If <code>service</code> and name are given applies fns for that call under that service.
-If <code>service</code> name is provided and matches one of the services defined in proto, but no </code>name</code> is provided applies the fns as middleware as service level middleware for all handlers in that service.
+If <code>service</code> name is provided and matches one of the services defined in proto, but no </code>name</code> is provided applies the fns as service level middleware for all handlers in that service.
 If <code>service</code> is provided and no <code>name</code> is provided, and service does not match any of the service names in the proto, assumes <code>service</code> is actually rpc call